 The Writing section of the TOEFL iBT test and the GRE Analytical Writing measure are intended to measure different sets of skills.
+The TOEFL iBT test primarily measures the ability of non-native speakers to communicate in academic English.
 The TOEFL Writing section contains two writing tasks:

 - an integrated task that asks test takers to write responses that integrate and organize information from a reading passage and a lecture